 Can you think of anything better than having dessert for breakfast?
+But you don’t want a sugar overload first thing in the morning?

-Something that reminded me of dessert, but healthy enough for breakfast.
+Something that felt like a treat, but I could still happily serve to start our day.
 And these apple oatmeal breakfast bars are perfect!

-- Great for double or triple batches
+- Freezer-friendly.
+Great for double or triple batches.

-- Super affordable – about $4 for the whole recipe!
+- Super affordable.
+About $4 for the whole recipe!

 Most of my recipes can be made with ingredients you already have on hand, simply because I don’t think you should have to make a trip to the store for special ingredients to serve a good meal!